Shannon Heaton

 25 Card Game

-JOIN US – SUNDAY APRIL 27 AROUND NOON (IRISH TIME).
+JOIN US – SUNDAY FEBRUARY 15TH AROUND NOON (IRISH TIME) NEW PLAYERS WELCOME

 How 25 is played: